João Vaz Corte-Real: Donatário

 It is known that Corte-Real was originally granted the island of São Jorge in the archipelago of the Azores in 1472, which he held until 1474.
 From this point onward he was granted the captaincy of Angra on Terceira by the Infanta Beatrice, Duchess of Viseu, and approved by the King, following the disappearance of Jacome de Bruges.
 Bruges was the original Captain-Donatário, but following his disappearance, the King had divided the island between Angra and Praia, granting Praia to Álvaro Martins Homem, while Corte-Real obtained Angra.
 He took-up residence in the burgh and set about promoting its settlement, but the division of the island into two Captaincies did not assist the island's growth.

 Later life

-He and his wife, D. Maria de Abarca, were buried in the presbytery of the church of the Convent of São Francisco.
+Corte-Real and his wife, Maria de Abarca, were buried in the presbytery of the church of the Convent of São Francisco.
 His descendants did not live in the Capitania of Angra, instead sending ouvidores, magistrates, to the territory to administer the possessions.